opencomputeproject/OpenNetworkLinux/onlp/applications/led.md

 # LEDs

+LEDs are typically children of the Chassis, PSU, Fan, or SFP OIDs.

 ## LED Information Structure

 The current status of an LED is queried using ```onlp_led_info_get``` to populate the ```onlp_led_info_t``` structure.